Dual variational methods for a nonlinear Helmholtz equation with sign-changing nonlinearity: Introduction

-Then for almost all $\lambda>\lambda_0:=(2\beta\alpha^{-1})^{p}$ there is a nontrivial strong solution $u \in W^{2,q}(\RN)\cap \cC^{1,\gamma}(\RN)$ for all $q\in \left(\frac{2N}{N-1},\infty\right)$ and $\gamma \in (0,1)$ of \eqref{eqn:introeq}. \end{corr} Let us remark that for the general case $k >0$ the condition on the diameter of $A_{-}$ changes to $\diam(A_{-}) \leq k^{-1} y_{\frac{N-2}{2}}$.
-To put this condition into perspective, note that for $N=3$ we have $Y_{\frac12}(t) = -\sqrt{\frac{2}{\pi t}}\cos{t}$, thus $y_{1/2} = \pi/2$ and $y_{\frac{N-2}{2}} > y_{1/2}$ for $N >3$ (see \cite[Section 9.5]{abrastegun}).
 The regularity results in Theorem \ref{thm:introthm} and Corollary \ref{cor} are direct consequences of \cite[Lemma 4.3]{Evequoz2015} and of the iteration procedure from Step~3 in the proof of \cite[Theorem~1]{Man_Uncountably}.
-Notice that this theorem provides solutions to far more general Nonlinear Helmholtz equations than~\eqref{eqn:introQ} regardless of whether sign-changes occur or not, but the constructed solutions are small.
+Notice that \cite[Theorem~1]{Man_Uncountably} provides solutions to far more general Nonlinear Helmholtz equations than~\eqref{eqn:introQ} regardless of whether sign-changes occur or not, but the constructed solutions are small.
 This result relies on a fixed point approach.
-Let us also mention~\cite{EvWe_Real} where nontrivial solutions of Nonlinear Helmholtz equations are constructed for rather general and possibly sign-changing nonlinearities vanishing identically outside some compact subset of $\RN$.
+Let us also mention~\cite{EvWe_Real} where nontrivial solutions of Nonlinear Helmholtz equations are constructed for rather general and possibly sign-changing nonlinearities vanishing identically outside some compact subset of~$\RN$.
 Our method is entirely different from any of these approaches.

 This paper is organzied as follows: In Section 2 we introduce our basic tools and develop the dual variational framework by reformulating the indefinite Nonlinear Helmholtz equation as a coupled system of integral equations.
 Then we prove that nontrivial critical points of the associated energy functional $J_{\lambda}$ are indeed nontrivial solutions $u \in L^{p}(\RN)$ of the integral equation $u = \bR(Q_{\lambda}|u|^{p-2}u)$.
 This motivates the search for critical points of $J_\lambda$.
 In Section~3 we perform the saddle-point reduction of $(\phi,\psi)\mapsto J_\lambda(\phi,\psi)$ leading to a reduced function $\tilde J_\lambda$ that depends on $\phi$ only.
 In Section 4 we establish the existence of bounded Palais-Smale sequences for these reduced functionals for almost all $\lambda > \lambda_{0}$.
 As mentioned above, this step entirely relies on the monotonicity trick by Jeanjean and Toland~\cite{jeantoland98}.
 Finally, we combine all the auxiliary results to prove Theorem \ref{thm:introthm} and Corollary \ref{cor} in Section 5.